jpkalenderian/Calculator/README.md

 # Calculator
 This is a simple calculator web application built using HTML, CSS, and JavaScript.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as percentage calculations.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as modulo, and percentage calculations.

 ## Features
 Addition<br>
 Subtraction<br>
 Multiplication<br>
 Division<br>
+Modulo<br>
 Percentage calculation<br>
 Clear button to reset the calculator<br>
 Back button to delete the last digit or operator entered<br>